 Simon has performed in Japan, Europe and has performed at Womadelaide, Woodforde and many other major festivals around Australia.
 Founder and leader of The World Rhythm Ensemble and Zazu Simon is currently performing with many of Melbourne’s most dynamic percussion based ensembles including Wassawumba, Asiko, and The Marabou Project.

 Mitzi has been hailed as one of Australia’s best non-African female dancers and captures the energy, vitality, joy and strength of the African dance style.
+Many of her students have been attending classes for as long as she has been teaching!

 Matt is a performer and teacher of music with over 20 years experience.
 He studied guitar at Victorian College of the Arts and has a diploma of teaching from the University of Melbourne.
 Matt's great passion for African and Latin music is apparent as a percussionist and guitarist as well as his great love of writing, recording and performing all world ethnic music styles.
 Matt regularly plays in a kora/guitar ensemble with Simon Lewis.